corda/corda-docs-portal/content/en/platform/corda/4.3/enterprise/event-scheduling.md

 Knowing when the next time sensitive event is due to occur is useful, but typically some *activity* is expected to take place when this event occurs.
 We already have a model for business processes in the form of [flows](flow-state-machines.md), so in the platform we have introduced the concept of *scheduled activities* that can invoke flow state machines at a scheduled time.
-A contract state can optionally described the next scheduled activity for itself.
+A contract state can optionally describe the next scheduled activity for itself.
 If it omits to do so, then nothing will be scheduled.